 Select a feedback tool

-The Plus/Delta feedback tool (sometimes called Plus/Change) is a means of identifying what is going well and what needs to be changed.
-The beauty of this tool is that it asks students to focus on what is working to advance their learning in the course and what could be improved by the teacher and by the student.
-It helps students to think about their responsibility to the course and what they should continue doing to learn (PLUS) and what they need to change for the course to improve for them (DELTA) (Helminski & Koberna, 1995).
+The Plus/Delta feedback tool (sometimes called Plus/Change) identifies what is going well and what needs to be changed.
+This tool asks students to reflect on their continuous improvement and inform the changes needed to achieve higher performance levels for both the instructor and students.
+It helps students to think about their responsibility to the course and what they should continue doing to learn (PLUS), and what they need to change for the course to improve for them (DELTA) (Helminski & Koberna, 1995).

-- On the top left quadrant the student identifies what is working to enhance learning in the course.
+- On the upper-left quadrant, the student identifies what is working to enhance learning in the course.

-- In the lower left quadrant the student writes what the student is doing to enhance their learning in the course.
+- In the lower-left quadrant, the student writes what the student is doing to improve their learning in the course.

-- In the upper right quadrant the student identifies what needs to change or improve in the course or teaching approach to enhance learning.
+- The student identifies what needs to change or improve in the course or teaching approach to enhance learning in the upper right quadrant.

-- In the lower right quadrant the student identifies what they need to change or improve in order to enhance his or her own learning.
+- The student identifies what they need to change or improve to their learning in the lower-right quadrant.